KChen-lab/Monopogen/README.md

 N_1/1_file2     0       60      8869    0
 N_./._file2     0       0       0       0
 ```
 The genotyping concordance is calculated as `97% ((60+723)/(60+723+13628+8869))`.
-The overall genotyping accuracy could be `95% (0.97*(1-0.02))`
+The overall genotyping accuracy is be `95% (0.97*(1-0.02))`

 ### ancestry identification
 Here we demonstrate how we can identify ancestry background on snRNA sample `19D013` based on the output of `Monopogen`.
 Users can use [LASER/TRACE](http://csg.sph.umich.edu/chaolong/LASER/) software to project `19D013` on HGDP reference panel.
 The HGDP genotyping panel was already included in the [LASER/TRACE](http://csg.sph.umich.edu/chaolong/LASER/) software.
 Before that, we need to liftover Monopogen output from GRCh38 to GRCh37 to match the HGDP genotyping coordinates.
-The fasta file of GRCh37 on chr20 could be downloaded as [GRCh37.chr20.fa](https://drive.google.com/file/d/194eSsL4xRLQwwL_3VcWsNxMziSM8SyMB/view?usp=share_link).
+The fasta file of GRCh37 on chr20 can be downloaded as [GRCh37.chr20.fa](https://drive.google.com/file/d/194eSsL4xRLQwwL_3VcWsNxMziSM8SyMB/view?usp=share_link).

 ```
 chain="${path}/resource/hg38ToHg19.over.chain.gz"